 Use this information to guide your actions when it comes to deciding what blogs to write, which calls to action work best and what traffic sources convert into leads.
 Make sure you’re setting time aside for this every week, and if you cannot, then engage with experts that can do it for you.

-By following the ten tips above you can ensure you’re getting the best from your website – and it is working hard for you 24/7.
+By following the ten tips above you can ensure you’re getting the best from your website.